-The Center for Real Estate (MIT/CRE) provides an intellectual focus for research on issues affecting the real estate industry.
+The Center for Real Estate (MIT CRE) provides an intellectual focus for research on issues affecting the real estate industry.
 Faculty associated with the center are drawn from the departments of Architecture, Urban Studies and Planning, Civil and Environmental Engineering, Economics, and the MIT Sloan School of Management.

-MIT/CRE’s research initiatives cover a range of disciplines and areas of application within real estate, and all offer synergy between the real world of practice and MIT's faculty and research capabilities.
-Home to five labs, 12 faculty and lecturers, and three postdoctoral researchers, the center is as diversified as it is innovative.
+MIT CRE’s research initiatives cover a range of disciplines and areas of application within real estate, and all offer synergy between the real world of practice and MIT's faculty and research capabilities.
+Home to several labs, 14 faculty and lecturers, two research scientists, and three postdoctoral researchers, the Center for Real Estate is as diversified as it is innovative.

-The Urban Economics Lab (headed by Professor Albert Saiz) focuses on studying economic activity and economic trends in cities.
+The Urban Economics Lab, headed by Professor Albert Saiz, focuses on studying economic activity and economic trends in cities.
 The Lab uses analytical models and big data to understand what makes cities thrive or decline, how housing values are formed and oscillate, and how local politics and social phenomena manifest in the context of increasing global urbanization.

 The center is supported in part through corporate partnerships and individuals active in the real estate industry.

 MIT CRE encourages interaction between members of the Professional Certificate in Real Estate Finance and Development, which provides an unparalleled opportunity for professionals and executives to obtain state-of-the-art insights and skills about the key factors and investment strategies driving real estate markets.
 By joining our professional program, students will further their understanding of the real estate development process.

 For further information about the MIT CRE, contact Bettina Urcuioli, director of administration and finance.
 For more information about the MSRED program, contact Mary Hughes, MSRED academic administrator, Center for Real Estate, Room 9-343.